 Sessions with business executives

 In 2014, ICTSD and the World Economic Forum hosted two interactive web/video/telephone discussions bringing together members from some of the E15 Expert Groups with relevant business executives.
-The calls provided brief updates on E15 work, opportunities for input from a broader set of business voices and cross-fertilization of ideas between the groups.
+The calls provided brief updates on E15 work, opportunities for input from a broader set of business voices, and the cross-fertilization of ideas between the groups.

-About ten business executives from organisations including Cargill, Renault-Nissan, PricewaterhouseCoopers, Credit Suisse, Ebay, Huawei, UPS, and Bain & Co, participated in the calls, providing inputs on the business-related aspects of E15 ideas and policy options.
+About 10 business executives from organizations including Cargill, Renault-Nissan, PricewaterhouseCoopers, Credit Suisse, Ebay, Huawei, UPS and Bain & Co participated in the calls, providing inputs on the business-related aspects of E15 ideas and policy options.

 Building Legal Capacity in Developing Countries

-Through a series of initiatives, ICTSD works to strengthen the ability of developing countries to identify, protect and make use of the options available to them in the legal framework of the multilateral trading system.
+Through a series of initiatives, ICTSD works to strengthen the ability of developing countries to identify, protect and make use of the options available to them in the legal framework of the Multilateral Trading System.
 ICTSD brings together representatives from developing countries, experienced trade lawyers and experts in allied fields through dialogues, workshops and other interactive capacity-building initiatives.
-These activities also help to underpin the legitimacy of the WTO dispute settlement system by facilitating the access and use of its legal toolbox by developing WTO members.
+These activities also help underpin the legitimacy of the WTO dispute settlement system by facilitating the access and use of its legal toolbox by developing WTO Members.

-In 2014, capital based officials who had participated in ICTSD legal capacity building events wrote about the lasting positive impact of the event on their daily work.
-In particular, participants from Guatemala’s Economy Ministry wrote to say that as a result of the ICTSD event, they were better able to support to their Geneva-based counterparts during dispute settlement proceedings and were developing several new administrative procedures for dispute settlement work.
+In 2014, capital-based officials who had participated in ICTSD legal capacity-building events wrote about the lasting positive impact of the event on their daily work.
+In particular, participants from Guatemala’s Economy Ministry wrote to say that, as a result of the ICTSD event, they were better able to support their Geneva-based counterparts during dispute settlement proceedings and were developing several new administrative procedures for dispute settlement work.